 Point Lobos State Natural Reserve

 Not far along your Big Sur drive from Carmel-by-the-Sea, you’ll find your next stop.
 Point Lobos State Natural Reserve is one of the best places for a photo stop.
 The entire area is full of amazing scenic views.
 You can go hiking, enjoy a picnic, or even go Scuba diving.
+It is home to some of the best things to do in Big Sur.

 While there, you’ll probably get a chance to see some of the sea lions, sea otters, and seals that call the Natural Reserve home.
 There is also a lot of natural flora that you can admire, and learn a bit about.
 It is definitely a must-see Big Sur road trip stop.